 A plumber should check supply pressure before installation.
 If pressure is marginal, a dedicated booster pump on the supply feed is the solution, or in the context of a broader renovation, conversion to a combi boiler.

-A plumber installing an appliance in Bexley’s DA postcodes should advise on an inline scale inhibitor on the supply feed.
+A plumber installing an appliance in Bexley’s DA postcodes can discuss scale-protection options on the supply feed — what is appropriate depends on the appliance, manufacturer warranty conditions and the property’s hardness reading.
 Most washing machine and dishwasher manufacturers recommend regular descaling and salt use in hard water areas — check the manufacturer’s guidance.

 Under-sink and under-counter space.
 Kitchens in inter-war semis often have limited under-counter depth compared to modern fitted kitchens.
 An integrated dishwasher that fits in a standard modern kitchen may not slide into an original inter-war kitchen unit without modification.
 Confirm appliance dimensions against the available space before installation day.